-As an exception to the rule previously described, and following Oficio Circular N°856 from the SVS issued on October 17, 2014, the variation in deferred tax assets and liabilities arising from the stepway increase in the income tax rate introduced by Law 20,780, from September 29, 2014 has been accounted for against equity (retained earnings).
+As an exception to the rule previously described, on October 17, 2014 the Superintendencia de Valores y Seguros under its authority issued Circular No. 856 instructing entities under its supervision, to record the differences in assets and liabilities for deferred tax assets or liabilities arising as a direct effect of the changes in the tax rates introduced by Law 20.780 that was issued on September 29, 2014, against equity (retained earnings).